BasPieren/project-3-1819/README.md

 - [ ] .

 ## Description 📝
-For this project we where asked to help out some students form software engineering with their project in collaboration with [CERN](https://home.cern/), the European Organization for Nuclear Research.
+For this project we where asked to help out some students form software engineering with their project that they where working on in collaboration with [CERN](https://home.cern/), the European Organization for Nuclear Research.
 They are making a dashboard for [ALICE](https://home.cern/science/experiments/alice) (A Large Ion Collider Experiment) which displays data like their logs and runs.
 They asked us to help out with some of their user stories.
 I choose the following user story (in Dutch):

 > (O2B-100) ALS Gebruiker WIL IK op al mijn devices een intuïtieve webapplicatie kunnen gebruiken ZODAT Ik door alle opgeslagen metadata kan zoeken.